jballanc/objc-ycomb/README.md

 ## Contributing

 There's not much to y.h, but if you have an idea on how it could be made better, please let me know.
-Specifically, I'd love it if you could figure out how to make it work under non-GC conditions without leaking.
-I'm also very much open to any corrections to this
-README or the examples.
+I'm also very much open to any corrections to this README or the examples.
 Finally, if you have any creative examples using the Y-Combinator, I'd love to see them!

 ## Copyright & License